-Benny Shanon is currently professor of psychology at the Hebrew University of Jerusalem, having received his PhD in experimental psychology from Stanford University.
-In 2002 he wrote Antipodes of the Mind, in which he details the effects of ayahuasca, as well as recounting his several hundred trips with the hallucinogenic brew.
+Benny Shanon is currently a professor of psychology at the Hebrew University of Jerusalem, having received his PhD in experimental psychology from Stanford University.
+In 2002 he wrote Antipodes of the Mind, in which he details the effects of ayahuasca and recounts his several hundred trips with the hallucinogenic brew.

 Shanon is perhaps most well known for his ‘Biblical entheogen hypothesis’.
 This is the idea that Moses, the founder and patriarch of the Jewish religion, was under the influence of a hallucinogenic drug during several key events that would define Judaism.
 His paper, Biblical Entheogens: a Speculative Hypothesis (which can be read here) draws on the similarities between the ayahuasca experience and important moments in Moses’ life.

-Shanon also explains that two species of plant; the Acacia tree (which contains DMT) and the bush Peganum harmala (which contains the MAOI to make DMT orally active) were native to the Sinai peninsula and Southern Israel.
+Shanon also explains that two species of plant – the Acacia tree (which contains DMT) and the plant Peganum harmala or Syrian rue (which contains the MAOI to make DMT orally active) – were native to the Sinai peninsula and Southern Israel.
 Shanon argues that the people in that area had access to the same chemicals (DMT + MAOI) which are found in ayahuasca and that they had visionary experiences through combining and ingesting them.

 Shanon maintains that there are five episodes in Moses’ life which strike him as indicative of a psychedelic experience.
 The first is Moses’ encounter with God, in the form of the burning bush.
 Shanon argues that Moses’ vision of the burning bush, and his interpretation of it as “the Divine”, was a sign that his consciousness was radically altered, most likely by an ayahuasca-like concoction.
 The second episode was when the rods belonging to Moses’ brother Aaron, and to the Pharaoh’s sorcerers, were transformed into serpents.
 The third episode was the famous moment at Mount Sinai when God handed down the Ten Commandments to Moses.
 The fourth episode is found in the book of Exodus when Moses asks to see God, but God covers Moses with his hand so that he can only see his back, not his face – as God says, “for there shall no man see Me and live.”
 The fifth episode is the shining appearance of Moses’ face when he brings back the Ten Commandments on his second return from Mount Sinai.